 Since sixth grade, I have participated in a variety of volunteer groups including the National Charity League, which taught me how to use different ideas and perspectives to achieve a common goal.
 Through this, I became passionate about volunteering and spending time with others in my community.

 In my undergraduate career, I learned of a need for kangaroo care and the wraps that made this practice possible.
-Within a month of learning about this need, I founded Cradled with Love, a non-profit group providing baby wraps, made by volunteers, to new mothers in the community.
+Kangaroo care is a technique where children are held in wraps to their mothers or caretakers’ chest to promote health and encourage bonding.
+Within a month of learning about this need, I founded Cradled with Love, a non-profit group providing baby wraps and education about kangaroo care, made with the help of volunteers, to new mothers in the community.

 At UT Southwestern I have also held leadership positions in the Trauma Surgery Society, Free Clinic Committee, and Wilderness Medical Society.
 In the summer of 2012, I served as a liaison for a medical mission trip to Haiti and was even more recently given the chance to do the same in the Dominican Republic, which taught me to address issues far beyond my sphere of influence.